Signs you are not ready for a relationship

 Because if you allow unhappiness and desperation to be the decision-maker you will repeatedly get into relationships with the wrong men and find yourself heartbroken more often than necessary.

 So, if you feel lonely and bored and believe a relationship might fix it, then you are definitely not ready for a relationship.

-While there is a limit to the amount of self-development we can do as single women, we have to ensure we do as much as we can.
-The fact is, one of the best things we can do for our future partner is to work on ourselves until we meet him.
+While there is a limit to the amount of self-development you can do as single women, you have to ensure that you do as much as you can.
+The fact is, one of the best things you can do for your future partner is to work on yourself until you meet him.